J-Dizzle661/430Project/LangaugeDocumentation.md

 ## 4. How do I compile your compiler?
 Make sure you have the latests version of python downloaded onto you computer: https://www.python.org/downloads/
-Once that is done, the program should compile automatically If you are using vs code, I also recommend downlaoding the python and python debugger extensions.
+Once that is done, and since python is an interpreted language, compiling never occurs If you are using vs code, I also recommend downlaoding the python and python debugger extensions.

 ## 5. How do I run your compiler?